-As the COVID-19 (coronavirus) pandemic strains finances and health worldwide, scammers are using this time of crisis to try to take advantage of consumers.
+As the COVID-19 pandemic continues, scammers are using this time of crisis to try to take advantage of consumers.

 It's natural to experience anxiety during this uncertain time, but it also may be more important than ever to be vigilant and empower yourself to avoid becoming a victim of fraud.
 Here's what you can do to help keep your finances and personal information safe.